hengistwang/Blog/content/posts/12-sicp-notes.md

 title = "sicp notes"
 author = ["hengist"]
 date = 2023-08-06T00:00:00+08:00
-lastmod = 2023-08-06T22:17:10+08:00
+lastmod = 2023-08-12T16:35:23+08:00
 tags = ["scheme", "sicp"]
 draft = false
 +++

+## Building Abstractions with Procedures {#building-abstractions-with-procedures}

-At first this book talk about elements of programming is interesting
+### At first this book talk about elements of programming is interesting {#at-first-this-book-talk-about-elements-of-programming-is-interesting}

 -   primitive expressions
 -   means of combination
 -   means of abstraction

-in this book we are gonna use scheme language, and i use chicken interpreter, just because i like it's interesting name.
+in this book we are going to use scheme language, and I use chicken interpreter, just because I like it's interesting name.

 ```scheme
 this language use prefix notation like this